modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 ![directory_structure](../images/dir_structure_for_0_and_2_mg_models.png)

-We performed free energy calculations for all six ligands mentioned in the manuscript, however only directories of theopylline and xanthine are provided in this repository as examples (`2-theophylline/` and `6-xanthine/`).
+We performed free energy calculations for all six ligands mentioned in the manuscript, however only directories of theophylline and xanthine are provided in this repository as examples (`2-theophylline/` and `6-xanthine/`).
 The setup of calculations of other analogs was exactly the same as the steps for xanthine.

 All free energy calculations were run as three independent replicates.
 Here, we provided the input files and scripts for only the first replicate (`1-rep1/`) to limit repository size.
 The other replicates were originally organized under separate directories in the same location (`2-rep2/` and `3-rep3/`).